-How To Transform Your Yard into a Wildlife Habitat
+How To Transform Your Yard Into An Eco-Garden

 One of my greatest pleasures is waking up to the lovely sound of the birds.
 I can see the excited activity of the hummingbirds at the feeder outside my kitchen window while I make my coffee, and I can hardly wait to enjoy it while watching the foraging in my backyard!

 The canopy of trees and my birdbath attract many visitors, but it is the selection of plants with their pollen, seeds, berries, and insects that will keep them returning day after day and season to season.

 Berries, rosehips, and spent seed heads are delightful winter feasts for foraging birds:

 What Defines a Garden?

 A garden may be a small sensible plot or a grand display of majestic trees, sweeping lawns, and floral displays like a city's arboretum.
 Despite design and scale, they all have one thing in common: each is a complete eco-system.
 These spaces are teeming with life both visible and unseen.